-Back in time, the humankind first domesticated sheep about 9000 years ago to milk it and use its dairy products.
-The chain of dairy animals was made longer with goats and cattle over a thousand of years.
+Back in time, humankind first domesticated sheep about 9000 years ago to milk them and use its dairy products.
+The chain of dairy animals was made longer with goats and cattle over a thousand years.
 Donkeys, water buffalo, and horses were the next animals added to this list.
 Subsequently, our ancestors domesticated camels, reindeer, and also the yaks to milk them for their daily meals.

 According to what many archeologists believe, cheese was first discovered when a herdsman carried fresh milk inside an animal’s stomach.
 He used a pouch made from the belly of a sheep and kept the milk inside it.
 The existing rennet inside the sheep’s organs mixed with the milk, and consequently, it was separated into whey and curds.
 As you may know, ruminant animals, such as sheep and cows, have a fourth stomach that is home to rennet.